Bilateral Frozen Shoulder

-Bilateral frozen shoulder patients have told us that their health practitioners were either unaware of the possibility of getting frozen shoulder in both arms at the same time, or that they didn’t believe the patient when they first told them about it.
+Bilateral frozen shoulder patients, that get adhesive capsulitis frozen shoulder on both sides, have told us that their health practitioners were either unaware of the possibility of getting frozen shoulder in both arms at the same time, or that they didn’t believe the patient when they first told them about it.
 Why are some health practitioners unaware that patients can get frozen shoulder in both arms at the same time?

 Bilateral frozen shoulder patients have told us that their health practitioners were either unaware of the possibility of getting frozen shoulder in both arms at the same time, or that they didn’t believe the patient when they first told them about it.

-According to the research, it is possible to get frozen shoulder in both arms and it happens in approximately 14% of cases.
-It is rare for both shoulders to develop it simultaneously, however.
-What is more common is for a person to get frozen shoulder in one shoulder and then a few months later develop it in the other shoulder with there being a few months of overlap.
+According to the research, it is possible to get frozen shoulder in both arms simultaneously in approximately 14% of cases.
+What is more common (40-50%) is for a person to get frozen shoulder in one shoulder and then a few months or years later, develop it in the other shoulder.

 Bilateral Frozen Shoulder Causes–How Can I Get Frozen Shoulder In Both Arms?

-The specific causes overlap with the general causes that Dr. Austin Oolo theorizes in his Perfect Storm Etiology Triad.
-According to Dr. Austin Oolo, specific conditions exist in the body which contribute to the development of frozen shoulder.
+The specific causes overlap with the general causes that Dr. Oolo-Austin hypothesizes in his Perfect Storm Etiology Triad.
+According to Dr. Oolo-Austin, specific conditions co-exist in the body which contribute to the development of frozen shoulder.
 If even just one condition is present, it would simply take a shoulder strain or injury to set off an inflammation cascade which would lead to a frozen shoulder.

 Can frozen shoulder spread to my other shoulder?
 If so, how?